openillink-project/openillink/README.md

 This fork of the project is currently a test

+Thanks to Pablo Iriarte for answering all the question and providing base code for this new version.

+Thanks to "Bibliothèque de l'Université de Médecine (CMU - Genève 8)"  (http://www.unige.ch/biblio) for providing detailed istructions and code which has been integrated and modified to comply with current project and the library of the faculty of medicine (http://www.bium.ch/) needs.

 Project main changes:
 *****************************************************************************
 New features:
 *****************************************************************************
 * added reporting and statistics module
 * generic translations
 * new style defined for tables
 * added input validation